Colugo: Movement

-Of all the gliding mammals, colugos have the most perfected adaptation for flight.
-They have a large membrane of skin that extends between their paired limbs and gives them the ability to glide significant distances between trees.
+Their ability to glide is possible because of a large membrane of skin that extends between their paired limbs.
 This gliding membrane, or patagium, runs from the shoulder blades to the fore paws, from the tip of the rear-most fingers to the tip of the toes, and from the hind legs to the tip of the tail.
+Colugos' gliding ability is aided by specialized muscles that control the tension and movement of the gliding membrane.
+The platysma myoides and platysma cervicale help adjust the patagium’s shape for better control during flight.
+The sternomastoideus and cleidomastoideus stabilize the head and neck, improving balance and maneuverability mid-air.
 The spaces between the colugo's fingers and toes are webbed.
 As a result, colugos were once considered to be close relatives of bats.
 Today, on account of genetic data, they are considered to be more closely related to primates.

 Colugos are unskilled climbers; they lack opposable thumbs.
 They progress up trees in a series of slow hops, gripping onto the bark with their small, sharp claws.
 They spend most of the day resting.
 At night, colugos spend most of their time up in the trees foraging, with gliding being used to either find another foraging tree or to find possible mates and protect territory.

 Behavior and diet

 Colugos are shy, nocturnal, solitary animals found in the tropical forests of Southeast Asia.
 Consequently, very little is known about their behavior.
 They are herbivorous and eat leaves, shoots, flowers, sap, and fruit.
 They have well-developed stomachs and long intestines capable of extracting nutrients from leaves and other fibrous material.

-Colugos have evolved into a nocturnal species, along with the ability to proficiently see during the nighttime.
+As part of colugos' evolution into a nocturnal species, they developed night vision.
 Colugos spend their days resting in tree holes and are active at night time; traveling around 1.7 km at night.
 Colugos may also be a territorial species.

-Lifecycle
+Life cycle

-Although they are placental mammals, colugos raise their young in a manner similar to marsupials.
+Although they are placentals, colugos raise their young in a manner similar to marsupials.
 Newborn colugos are underdeveloped and weigh only 35 g.
 They spend the first six months of life clinging to their mother's belly.
 The mother colugo curls her tail and folds her patagium into a warm, secure, quasipouch to protect and transport her young.
 The young do not reach maturity until they are two to three years old.
 In captivity, they live up to 15 years, but their lifespan in the wild is unknown.